upcliujie/mesa/docs/drivers/virgl.rst

 sufficiently capable card/driver combination.

-The project also consists of a complete Linux guest stack, composed of a Linux kernel KMS driver, X.org 2D DDX driver and Mesa 3D driver.
+The project also consists of a complete Linux guest stack, composed of a Linux kernel DRM/KMS driver, X.org 2D DDX driver and Mesa 3D drivers:
+:doc:`Venus <drivers/venus>`Vulkan driver and VirGL Gallium3D driver.

 Current status
 --------------

 * Many pieces are now upstreamed in various projects.
-* Kernel Linux 4.2 contains the modesetting only drivers.
-Linux 4.4 contains the 3D supported pieces.
-* Mesa main contains the VirGL 3D driver.
+* Mesa contains the VirGL Gallium3D driver.
-* QEMU 2.4 contained the initial virtio-gpu with no acceleration support.
-QEMU 2.5 contains 3D support only with the GTK3 frontend with GL enabled.
+* Mesa contains the Venus Vulkan driver.
 * The virglrenderer library seems mostly API stable.
-* Limited environment renderer (GLES2)
+* Mesa 23.2 and newers releases supports OpenGL 4.6 and GLES 3.2 features.

 So what can it do now?
 ^^^^^^^^^^^^^^^^^^^^^^